melhoos/reactVRCourse/README.md

 // more stuff

-## Task X - Deploy your project! 📱 💻
+## Task X - Test your project on your phone! 📱 💻
 In order to test this on out Phone, we need to connect both your phone and computer on the same network!
 Please follow the steps below.

 - We need to get a hold of your IP address.
 The simplest way to this on a Mac is to press "alt" button and the wifi icon in the upper right corner.
 Then you will see something like this: